-- Development would not have an unacceptable impact upon highway safety; - b.
-Development reflects the principles of the Stevenage Mobility Strategy; - Schemes exceeding the relevant thresholds are accompanied by a satisfactory Transport Statement or Assessment, which demonstrates that the residual cumulative impacts of development are not severe; and - d.
-Developments exceeding the relevant thresholds are accompanied by an acceptable (green) travel plan. - 8.21 The Stevenage Borough Council strategy is to support and encourage increasing Mobility by sustainable and inclusive modes.
-It is to support a mode shift over time from car driver to more space efficient, socially inclusive and less polluting forms of Mobility, and not simply to supply extra road capacity for the benefit of car borne commuters in peak periods. - 8.22 Stevenage is a Sustainable Travel Town and the Mobility Strategy focuses on reducing the need to travel overall and increasing the proportion of journeys made by sustainable modes (on foot, by bicycle, by public transport, or via schemes such as cycle hire and car clubs).
-The initiatives include walking, cycling and shared mobility infrastructure and enhancements, together with behaviour schemes. - 8.23 The Strategy expects a step change in uptake of sustainable modes.
-It also advises that it is likely that some highway capacity would need to be reallocated for use by pedestrians, cyclists and bus users. - 8.24 A Mobility Steering Group formed of Hertfordshire County Council, Stevenage Borough Council and invited stakeholders will monitor progress of the delivery of the Stevenage Mobility Strategy. - 8.25 Maintaining safe and effective access to homes, facilities, jobs and schools is essential to ensuring good quality of life and a prosperous economy.
-Development proposals will not be supported where the residual cumulative impacts of development are severe. - 8.26 The County Council, as highway authority, support the use of Transport Statements and Transport Assessments to assess the impact of new development upon the wider network as well as being a means to ascertain internal infrastructure needs.
-Guidance sets out the thresholds at which these are presently required.
+- a.
+Development would not have an adverse impact upon highway safety; - b.
+Schemes exceeding the relevant thresholds are accompanied by a satisfactory Transport Statement or Assessment, which demonstrates that: - i.
+No significant adverse impacts will result; or - ii.
+Steps can be taken to mitigate any adverse impacts to an acceptable level; and - c.
+Residential developments exceeding the Transport Assessment threshold are accompanied by an acceptable (green) travel plan. - 8.21 Maintaining safe and effective access to homes, facilities, jobs and schools is essential to ensuring good quality of life and a prosperous economy.
+Development proposals will not be supported where they will have an unacceptable adverse impact on the highway. - 8.22 The County Council, as highway authority, support the use of Transport Statements and Transport Assessments to assess the impact of new development upon the wider network as well as being a means to ascertain internal infrastructure needs.
+Guidance sets out the thresholds at which these are presently required(70).
 Site-specific circumstances might result in an assessment or statement being requested for developments below these: